DimoDM/BingoBookCreator/README.md

 ---
 # Requirements and supporting platforms

-I'm a bit lazy, so in this repository, you'll only find a solution file with project files for Visual Studio.
-My setup specifications are as follows:
+For Windows my setup specifications are as follows:

 1. Visual Studio Community 2022 (64-bit), version 17.12.0
 2. Windows 10 Pro 22H2
 3. C++ 20
+and you can build it using the sln file with Visual Studio

 If you're a Linux user, I’ve handled the Windows-specific parts in the laziest way possible.
 Instead of using a file save dialog, the window where you choose where to save the PDF is replaced by manually entering the file path and name (e.g., somepath/output.pdf).
+Also you can build it using the CMakeLists.txt and my vscode configuration

 As for the PDF library I use, you can find the link to it in the Acknowledgments section below, along with a ready CMake and installation guide to help you build it.